Kaliber10/ptbc/README.md

 # ptbc

+### Python Version
+This was written in python 3.8.

 ## Types Matchups
 Different Type Matchups are stored as json files in "types/".
 The default json file is based on the current Pokemon type matchup.